iherman10/iherman10.github.io/_projects/air_quality_geo_experiments.md

 ## TL;DR

 This project explores whether worsening air quality causally increases emergency department visits for respiratory issues, using a geo experiment framework inspired by marketing attribution methods.
 By analyzing AQI and health data from the Bronx and Queens, and applying Google's Time-Based Regression (TBR) methodology, I attempt to quantify the causal effect of AQI spikes on health outcomes.
-While the model shows a positive point estimate (0.18 additional ED visits per 1-point AQI increase), the confidence interval includes zero—indicating the result is not statistically significant.
+While the model shows a positive point estimate (0.18 additional ED visits per 1-point AQI increase), the confidence interval includes zero, indicating the result is not statistically significant.
 Data limitations and weak pre-treatment matching likely impacted the estimate’s precision.

 ## Background